-6. Calculate Percentiles
+6. Calculating Percentiles

 One of five grades is assigned to each of the six condition topics and to the "Quality of Medical Care" category using the cutpoints shown in Table 1.
-Cutpoints were calculated per the MY 2018 (RY 2019) results for all medical groups.
-The cutpoints are calculated by summing the statewide scores for the respective percentile value for each measure in a given topic.
-In turn, the measure-specific percentile scores are summed and an average score is calculated for each of the four cutpoints for that topic.
+Cutpoints were calculated per the MY 2021 (RY 2023) results for all medical groups.
+The percentiles are established by first calculating the composites (unweighted averages of each of the grouped measures at the topic and category level).
+Then the 90th, 65th, 35th, and 10th percentiles are calculated across statewide AMP participants' topic and category level composite scores.